LHC experiments for long-lived particles of the dark sector: More Portals and Beyond

+Going even further, supersymmetry (SUSY), a theoretical framework that provides a natural DM candidate, predicts the existence of LLPs.
+For instance, sleptons, charginos and R-hadrons (namely gluinos, top- or bottom-squarks) with unit electric charge may be detected in the MoEDAL NTDs, in the case they are sufficiently long lived to reach the detector.~\cite{Sakurai:2019bac,Felea:2020cvf,Acharya:2020uwc}

-Going even further, $R$-parity violating supersymmetry also predicts LLPs, such as light long-lived neutralinos \none decaying via $\lambda'_{ijk}$ couplings to charged particles.
-Benchmark scenarios related to either charm or bottom mesons decaying into \none have been considered, in similar fashion as in sterile neutrinos, showing that these experiments can cover various meson production and decay modes and \none lifetimes~\cite{Dercks:2018wum,Dercks:2018eua,Dreiner:2020qbi}.
+$R$-parity violating SUSY also predicts LLPs, such as light long-lived neutralinos \none decaying via $\lambda'_{ijk}$ couplings to charged particles.
+Benchmark scenarios related to either charm or bottom mesons decaying into \none have been considered, in similar fashion as in sterile neutrinos, showing that these experiments can cover various meson production and decay modes and \none lifetimes~\cite{Aielli:2019ivi,Dercks:2018wum,Dercks:2018eua,Dreiner:2020qbi}.